|Tel||+44 (0)1865 613165|

 My research focuses on the relationship between mental illness and violent crime, the mental health of prisoners, and violence risk assessment.
 This is funded by the Wellcome Trust as part of a Senior Research Fellowship in Clinical Science.

 In prison health, our research has focused on the prevalence of mental disorders, and suicide risk.
 The work in suicide risk has applied new methods (e.g. interviewing near-lethal suicide attempts), and population-based datasets to study secular trends and risk factors.
 I have given evidence on older prisoners’ health to the UK Justice Select Committee and the Prisons Minister.
-This work has contributed to the recent WHO Handbook on Prison Health and Preventing Suicide report, and assisted in formulating English and Welsh prison policy.
+This work has contributed to the recent WHO Handbook on Prison Health and WHO report on Preventing Suicide, and assisted in formulating English and Welsh prison policy.

-My principal collaborations are with the Medical Epidemiology and Biostatistics Department at the Karolinska Institute, Department of Primary Care Health Sciences at Oxford University, the Centre for Suicide Research in the department, and more recently Manchester and Edinburgh Universities Departments of Psychiatry.
+My principal collaborations are with the Medical Epidemiology and Biostatistics Department at the Karolinska Institute, Department of Primary Care Health Sciences at Oxford University, the Centre for Suicide Research in the department, and more recently Birmingham, Manchester and Edinburgh Universities.

-I am an external examiner for the MSc in Forensic Mental Health at the Institute of Psychiatry, Associate Editor of the Journal of Forensic Psychiatry and Psychology, Section Editor for Forensic Psychiatry for BMC Psychiatry and Evidence-Based Mental Health, sit on the advisory committee of the South Central Region for the Research for Patient Benefit Programme of the NIHR, and the international advisory board of The Lancet Psychiatry.
+I am an external examiner for the MSc in Forensic Mental Health at the Institute of Psychiatry, Section Editor for Forensic Psychiatry for BMC Psychiatry and Evidence-Based Mental Health, sit on the advisory committee of the South Central Region for the Research for Patient Benefit Programme of the NIHR, and the international advisory board of The Lancet Psychiatry.

 I was the expert forensic psychiatrist appointed by the UN-sponsored Khmer Rouge Tribunal to assess the fitness to plead and stand trial of the defendants in Case 002.